thecodingcod/site.backup/ckxvyefm105l3xts17crfhjdo.md

 ![branching](https://cdn.hashnode.com/res/hashnode/image/upload/v1641049317132/A2LSO1IQb.png)

-Branching means you diverge from the main line of development and continue to do work without messing with that mainline.
+Branching means you diverge from the mainline of development and continue to do work without messing with that main line.
 In many VCS tools, this is a somewhat expensive process, often requiring you to create a new copy of your source code directory, which can take a long time for large projects.

 ## What is a git branch?